diogoaav/digitalocean-vpc-only-droplet/README.md

 # digitalocean-vpc-only-droplet

-## 1. Update the bash script as described in the previous response and save it, for example, as /opt/update-route.sh.
+## 1. Update the bash script and save it, for example, as /opt/update-route.sh.
 Make sure to make it executable with chmod +x /opt/update-route.sh.

 ## 2. Create a systemd service unit file for the script: